andrew-boutin/farm-site/README.md

 ## Integrations

-- Google Maps
 - Created a project in the Google API Console to use for the Google APIs.
 Using Google API key to populate Google Maps data.
-- Facebook
 - Used [Facebook Page Plugin](https://developers.facebook.com/docs/plugins/page-plugin/) to generate `html` for Facebook integration.
-- Bootstrap
 - Using [Bootstrap3](http://getbootstrap.com/docs/3.3/) for some components such as `navbar` and `carousel`.
-- Font Awesome
 - Using [Font Awesome](https://fontawesome.com/) for some of the icons.

 ---